Powered by Dragonfly Energy Graphic

 Table of Contents

-Understanding the difference between wiring batteries in series vs. parallel is critical if you have a multiple battery system.
+Understanding the difference between wiring batteries in series vs. parallel is critical if you have multiple batteries.
 How you connect your batteries will determine how they perform in different applications.
-Let’s look closer at how to wire batteries in series vs. parallel and when each method is appropriate.
+Let’s look at how to wire batteries in series vs. parallel and when each method is appropriate.

 What’s The Difference Between Wiring Batteries in Series Vs. Parallel?

-The main difference in wiring batteries in series vs. parallel is the impact on the output voltage and the capacity of the battery system.
-Batteries wired in series will have their voltages added together.
-Batteries wired in parallel will have their capacities (measured in amp-hours) added together.
+The main difference between wiring batteries in series and parallel is the impact on the output voltage and capacity of the battery system.
+Batteries wired in series will add their voltages while the capacity stays the same.
+Conversely, batteries wired in parallel will have their capacities (measured in amp-hours) added together while their voltage remains the same.
 However, the total available energy (measured in watt-hours) in both configurations is the same.

-For example, wiring two 12-volt batteries with 100 Ah capacities in series will output 24 volts with a 100 Ah capacity.
-Wiring the same two batteries in parallel will output 12 volts with a 200 Ah capacity.
+For example, wiring two 12-volt batteries with 100 Ah capacities in series will output a 24-volt system with a 100 Ah capacity.
+Wiring the same two batteries in parallel will output a 12-volt system with a 200 Ah capacity.
 Thus, both systems have a total available energy of 2400 watt-hours (watt-hours = volts x amp-hours).

-Additionally, batteries wired in series and parallel configurations should all have the same voltage and capacity rating.
+Additionally, whether batteries are wired in series or parallel configurations, they should always have the same voltage and capacity ratings.
 Mixing and matching voltages and capacities can lead to problems that may damage your batteries.

 Wiring Batteries in Series

-To wire multiple batteries in series, connect the positive terminal of each battery to the negative terminal of the next.
-Then, measure the system’s total output voltage between the negative terminal of the first battery and the positive terminal of the last battery in series.
-Let’s look at two examples to make this clear.
+To wire multiple batteries in series, connect each battery’s positive terminal to the next’s negative terminal.
+Then, measure the system’s total output voltage between the negative terminal of the first battery and the positive terminal of the last battery in the series.

-The first example is two 100 Ah batteries wired in series.
+For example, two 12-volt 100 Ah batteries are wired in series.
 As you can see, the positive terminal on the first battery is connected to the negative terminal on the second.
-Thus, the total system voltage is 24 volts, and the total capacity is 100 Ah.
+Thus, the system’s voltage will increase to 24 volts while the total capacity will remain at 100 Ah.

 2 Battle Born Batteries in series graphic